 The DJI Air Unit takes 7.4V to 17.6V voltage, you can power it directly from a 3S or 4S LiPo battery.

 However, I’d recommend powering it from an external voltage regulator, or a BEC on the FC.
 That’s because voltage spikes from motors and ESC could damage the Air Unit (same way it could damage your analogue VTX).
 Installing extra capacitor might mitigate this problem.

-The Caddx Vista Air Unit supports higher voltage (up to 6S), and therefore you might get away with powering the Air Unit directly from 4S LiPo Battery.
+The Caddx Vista Air Unit even supports higher voltage up to 6S, and therefore you might get away with powering the Air Unit directly from 4S LiPo Battery.
 But if you want to play safe, use a voltage regulator or BEC on the FC.
-But you have to solder your own wires.

 * SBUS connection to the flight controller is optional

 If you are using a BEC / voltage regulator to power the Air Unit, make sure it can supply enough current.
 Max power consumption is 8W for the Air Unit, the current requirement changes under different input voltage:

 If the BEC on your FC doesn’t meet the voltage or current requirement, you could use an external voltage regulator.
 I used this little voltage-adjustable regulator with good result.